agerner17/advanced_software_paradigms_golang_project/README.md

 **Run React**

-* Open a new terminal tab and switch to the React directory and then pull in the required dependencies
+* To start the React front end create a new terminal tab and switch to the React directory and then pull in the required dependencies

 ```bash
 cd static